onnx/turnkeyml/docs/lemonade/mmlu_accuracy.md

 ## Detailed list of subjects/ categories tested

+Use the syntax provided in the table to run that test subject with the `accuracy-mmlu` tool.
+For example, To run the "Abstract Algebra" subject, use `accuracy-mmlu --tests abstract_algebra`.

 | Test Subject                        | Category          | `--tests` syntax                             |
 |-------------------------------------|-------------------|-------------------------------------|
 | Abstract Algebra                    | Math              | abstract_algebra                    |